-Command Code Offset (byte) Description 00 Length of Status: Indicates number of additional bytes to read before encountering PEC.
+Command Offset Description Command Code Offset (byte) Description 00 Length of Status: Indicates number of additional bytes to read before encountering PEC.
 This value should always be 6 (06h) in implementations of this version of the spec.
 Status Flags (SFLGS): This field indicates the status of the NVM Subsystem.
 SMBus Arbitration - Bit 7 is set '1' after an SMBus block read is completed all the way to the stop bit without bus contention and cleared to '0' if an SMBus Send Byte FFh is received on this SMBus slave address.
 Drive Not Ready - Bit 6 is set to '1' when the subsystem is not capable of processing NVMe management commands, and the rest of the transmission may be invalid.
 If cleared to '0', then the NVM Subsystem is fully powered and ready to respond to management commands.
 This logic level intentionally identifies and prioritizes powered up and ready drives over their powered off neighbors on the same SMBus segment.
 0 01 Drive Functional - Bit 5 is set to '1' to indicate an NVM Subsystem is functional.
 If cleared to '0', then there is an unrecoverable failure in the NVM Subsystem and the rest of the transmission may be invalid.
+Note that this bit may default to '0' after reset and transition to '1' after the NVM Subsystem has completed initialization and this case should not be considered an error.
 Reset Not Required - Bit 4 is set to '1' to indicate the NVM Subsystem does not need a reset to resume normal operation.
 If cleared to '0' then the NVM Subsystem has experienced an error that prevents continued normal operation.
 A Controller Level Reset is required to resume normal operation.
-Port 0 PCIe Link Active - Bit 3 is set to '1' to indicate the first port's PCIe link is up (i.e., the Data Link Control and Management State Machine is in the DL_Active state).
-If cleared to '0', then the PCIe link is down.
-Port 1 PCIe Link Active - Bit 2 is set to '1' to indicate the second port's PCIe link is up.
-If cleared to '0', then the second port's PCIe link is down or not present.
+Port 0 PCle Link Active - Bit 3 is set to '1' to indicate the first port's PCle link is up (i.e., the Data Link Control and Management State Machine is in the DL_Active state).
+If cleared to '0', then the PCle link is down.
+Port 1 PCle Link Active - Bit 2 is set to '1' to indicate the second port's PCle link is up.
+If cleared to '0', then the second port's PCle link is down or not present.
 Bits 1-0 shall be set to '1'.